Nadine2016/local/index.md

 #### VMware option

 If you have chosen the provide your own VMware hardware option based on the minimum specifications, you are set up with 64 GB of available memory.
 If you want to add 16 or 32 GB, then you must work with your hardware team to provide the available memory or add an ESXi server, if needed as described in the following example.
-When the hardware capacity is available, work with your client success manager who can work with the IBM team to manage the compute memory increase.
+When the hardware capacity is available, work with your technical account manager who can work with the IBM team to manage the compute memory increase.

 For increasing the DEA pool, each DEA is configured with: